johnfedoruk/bangular/aio/content/guide/dependency-injection.md

 <div class="l-sub-section">

-The scope and lifetime of component-provided services is a consequence of [the way Angular creates component instances](#component-child-injectors).
+The scope and lifetime of component-provided services is a consequence of [the way Bangular creates component instances](#component-child-injectors).

 </div>